-Other program revenue recorded for FY 2020-21 was \$522,406 which was significantly lower than estimated in the Long-Term Financial Plan approved by the Commission in July of 2020 due to a program which First 5 LA did not implement.
-Revenue recorded includes funds from Aurrera Health Group for ACEs Aware and from Los Angeles County Office of Education for the Quality Improvement System project.
+Other program revenue recorded for FY 2021-22 was \$811,368 which was in line with expectations estimated in the Long-Term Financial Plan approved by the Commission in June of 2021.
+Revenue recorded includes funds from Aurrera Health Group for ACEs Aware, Blue Shield of California and from Los Angeles County Office of Education for the Quality Improvement System project.